Skip to main content Skip to navigation

 Paying Tuition Fees

-In the second and subsequent years of your course, the NHS will pay the first £3,715 of the tuition fees and eligible students can apply for a Tuition Fee Loan for the remaining £5,535 (up to and including the 2024-25 academic year).
+In the second and subsequent years of your course, the NHS will pay the first portion of your tuition fees (£3,715 in the 2024-25 academic year) and eligible students can apply for a Tuition Fee Loan for the remaining amount (£5,535 in the 2024-25 academic year).
 Students who successfully apply for a Tuition Fee Loan from Student Finance England and an NHS Bursary Tuition Fee contribution will have these paid directly to the University and will not need to arrange payments.

 Maintenance Loan Entitlement